odisha-ml/website/content/initiatives/ML-lecture-series.md

 ## Machine Learning Lecture Series

-On the 12th of December, 2021, Odias in AI/ML community has started a series of lectures on Machine Learning.
+On the 12th of December, 2021, Odisha AI community has started a series of lectures on Machine Learning.

 ### 1. Introduction to Machine Learning